Pennard – St Mary’s Church

 History

-Church of St. Mary in Pennard was built in the twelfth or thirteenth century.
-Unfortunately, due to difficulties in using the temple, covered with sand from nearby dunes, the parish was moved inland in the 15th century.
-It is not known if the church existing until today was built at that time, using elements from the dismantled older temple, or whether the church in the interior was erected as early as in the 13th century.
-The building was restored in 1847 and again in 1891.
-At that time, the sacristy was added, some of the windows were transformed, and the interior was modernized.
+Parish church in Pennard was built in the 12th or 13th century.
+Due to difficulties in using the building, which was covered with sand from the nearby dunes, the parish was moved inland in the 15th century.
+A second church was probably built then, using elements from the demolished older one, although the church inland could also have been built as early as the 13th century and then rebuilt in the 15th century.

 Architecture